 As there are several factors involved in the process, they have to be eliminated one at a time to find out where the problem is coming from.
 And because the finishing material is the first one we think of, that's the one we eliminate.
 You don't have to change the supplier, just find a small amount of a different product and apply it in exactly the same conditions as the original.
 If the defect is repeated, it is not the finish material that is to blame and the problem should be looked for elsewhere.

 Check the gun, the pressure, the routes, the working environment, everything that could affect the quality of the film, but change only one item each time.
 It's good to have a spare spray gun that can be used when needed.
-If you have a spray booth for application, change the place, do the application outside.
+If you have a spray booth for application, change the location, do the application outside.
 You don't need to get perfect surfaces, just without the original defect.

-When we have a problem, we tend to fix it without looking for the exact cause, and so the problem reappears.
+When we have a problem, we tend to fix it without looking for the exact cause and so the problem reappears.
 I have frequently come across such approaches in factories.
 The easiest is to blame the lake.
 It may be true sometimes, but it has happened to me many times to identify problems that were not related to the finishing materials.
 Once resolved, the defects no longer appeared and the quality of the finish improved considerably.

 Causes and solutions

-I said above that there are also recognizable defects for which the remedy is known.
+We said above that there are also recognizable defects for which the remedy is known.
 They are both those related to finishing materials and those related to fittings, the improper use of certain installations, or failure to comply with certain requirements.

 When the problem comes from the varnish or paint, it's not always the quality or choice that's to blame.
 For example, if the film looks gauzy, it's the thinner.
 The varnish may be of very good quality, but the thinner added may be unsuitable for the temperature in the room where it is being applied.